5 things you think are tax deductible that aren’t

 Ergo, for each expense, ensure there’s credible documentation indicating the date of the transaction, amount and the purpose served.
 Documentation includes credit card statements, bank statements, and receipts.
 You may need to append notations that will remind you of the reason for the expense.

 Keep personal and business expenses separate.
 Never settle personal bills using the business account.
 Do not use personal expenses to claim business tax deductions.
-Above all, keep your accountant and tax attorney in the loop to be certain you are doing the right thing.
+Above all, keep your accountant and tax attorney in the loop to ensure you are doing the right thing.